Sina247/Sina247/README.md

 ### ⚡ Fun Facts

 - 🧠 I view frontend development as a creative playground where logic and imagination converge.
-- 🖌️ I’m passionate about pixel-perfect designs and crafting seamless micro-interactions that delight users.
+- 🖌️ I’m passionate about pixel perfect designs and crafting seamless micro interactions that delight users.
-- 🎮 Video games inspire me, fueling my love for designing immersive, game-inspired UI elements.
+- 🎮 Video games inspire me, fueling my love for designing immersive and game inspired UI elements.
-- ⚡ I thrive on transforming complex designs into intuitive, smooth, and interactive user experiences.
+- ⚡ I thrive on transforming complex designs into intuitive, smooth and interactive user experiences.

 ---